dustinpfister/hexo_sitesource/source/_posts/hexo-readfile.md

 });
 ```

-Here for example I will use it to inject the package.json file fr my hexo project.
+Here for example I will use it to inject the package.json file from my hexo project.

 ```
 {% mytags_readfile package.json %}